 Estia is open daily for dinner service Monday to Saturday starting at 5pm and Sundays from 3pm.

 Have you tried Estia yet?
 What was your favourite dish?
-Let us know in the comment section or tweet us at @ViewtheVibe.
+DM us on Instagram and let us know @ViewtheVIBE.